colour.continuous.MultiSignals#

 property signal_type: Type[Signal]#

-Getter property for the colour.continuous.Signal sub-class instances type.
+Getter for the type of colour.continuous.Signal sub-class instances.

 Returns: